 Take care when specifying a file in the folder set in the environment variable ProgramFiles (normally the Program Files folder on the system drive) or WinDir (normally the Windows folder on the system drive).
-For details, see 1.8.2 Command behavior.
+For details, see 1.8.3 Effect of the executing user on command behavior.